 Cooperation LI brings together community-based organizations, base-building groups, service non-profits, jail advocates, immigrant rights groups, reproductive healthcare providers, faith organizations, and other community leaders to identify and support the diverse needs of the Long Island community, while centering the needs of traditionally marginalized communities.

-Amid this unprecedented public health crisis, mutual aid networks are sprouting up across Long Island in an effort to help those who continue to be left behind by our institutions.
+Amid this sill-ongoing unprecedented public health crisis, mutual aid networks have sprouted up across Long Island in an effort to help those who continue to be left behind by our institutions.

 Through relational organizing, we engage in direct outreach to networks of diverse communities on Long Island in order to understand immediate support that is needed.

 These communities include but are not limited to Indigenous populations, low-income communities, currently & formerly incarcerated individuals, immigrant & undocumented community members, Black & Brown neighborhoods, marginalized genders, disabled & neurodiverse communities, and the elderly.